symfony/symfony-docs/create_framework/12-dependency-injection.rst

 Does it mean that we have to make a choice between flexibility, customization, ease of testing and not to copy and paste the same code into each application front controller?
 As you might expect, there is a solution.
-We can solve all these issues and some more by using the Symfony2 dependency injection
+We can solve all these issues and some more by using the Symfony dependency injection
 container:

 .. code-block:: bash